 Members on the FMIC

-To advance the FM industry from a labour intensive industry to a productive one using data analytics, predictive maintenance and smart solutions.
+To advance the FM industry towards Integrated and Aggregated FM, from a labour-intensive industry to a productive one using data analytics, predictive maintenance and smart solutions.

 - Championing upfront Design for Maintainability;

 - Promote wider adoption of Smart FM technologies;